|3. The Gods and Religions of Planet Earth

 they are the only ones who study the works of God.
 Clergy just study the works of man, like the

-Bible and the writings of other theologians.
+myths and lies of the ancient Torah and Bible, and the writings of other theologians.

 Faith is belief in something for which there is no evidence, something unprovable.